I am 21 years old and I recently became pregnant. How soon can I apply for coverage for pregnant women?

 Once you have been determined eligible for one of the coverage for pregnant women programs, medical coverage will continue until the pregnancy ends regardless of any changes in income unless you leave the state; however, other changes may affect eligibility, for example an increase in resources.

-Is my pregnancy covered if I am currently on the Children’s Health Insurance Program or family coverage (Low Income Families)?
+Is my pregnancy covered if I am currently on the Children’s Health Insurance Program or the Parent/Caretaker Relative program?

 Yes, pregnancy is a covered service under the Children’s Health Insurance Program and the Low Income Family Program.